solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 pub fn check_instruction_version_and_load_data() {
    // this is newly added after the redeploy if access_as_unsigned(declare!("OldVersion111111111111111111111111111111111111"), READ).is_ok() {
-     return Err("we changed internal data loading implementation. to avoid unexpected malfunction retry");
+     // it seems that this transaction is construction by simulation with pre-redeploy program executable. return Err("we changed internal data loading implementation. to avoid unexpected malfunction retry");
    }